 An Affordable Route into Teaching

-To help with living expenses during their yearlong preparation, BTR provides a $12,100 stipend and eligibility for health care benefits.
+To help with living expenses during their yearlong preparation, BTR provides a $12,500 stipend and eligibility for health care benefits.
 Residents can also apply for financial aid through UMass Boston to supplement their stipend income.
 For those eligible, an AmeriCorps Education Award can be used toward master’s degree costs.
-In addition, by honoring the three-year teaching commitment, graduates participate in a unique tuition remission agreement.
+In addition, by honoring the three-year teaching commitment, BTR program costs are waived for graduates.

 - Low-cost master's degree from UMass Boston